How to Get Blockchains Talking

 The protocol suite that we see today, which includes the transmission control protocol (TCP) and the internet protocol (IP) and is the bedrock of today’s internet, has an interesting history.
 Its origin can be traced back to the 1970s and 1980s, when a combination of academic and US military research led to the construction of a common infrastructure that allowed individual networks to share resources, especially in the event that one of the networks was attacked.

 As different nations are considering launching their own cryptocurrencies, Hardjono says there is the potential to introduce “risk and technical liabilities into your economic system.”
-If blockchain systems work together by responding to an attack by transferring its crypto-assets and other functions to a different distributed ledger, that might come handy in avoiding a crisis.
+If blockchain systems work together by responding to an attack by transferring its crypto-assets and other functions to a differently distributed ledger, that might come handy in avoiding a crisis.

 Hardjono and two colleagues at MIT argue in a new paper that today’s blockchain developers should ideally look to the past, especially to this concept from the internet protocol suite called the datagram, which is a common unit of information that can move across different networks.
 “Every network that sees it knows how to parse it and knows how to forward it,” Hardjono says.
 This could essentially connect different blockchain systems together.
 “What is the datagram equivalent for blockchain systems?”